Motion simulation of radio-labeled cells in whole-body positron emission tomography: discussion

 \section{discussion}

-The here presented simulation framework, CeFloPS, has been demonstrated to be capable of simulating realistic cell pathways within the human body, which can be utilized for the development of image reconstruction algorithms as well as specific cell tracking strategies.
-CeFloPS allows to simulate not only the realistic flow of cells through the vessel branches but also the migration of cells from the vasculature into tissues either as reversible or non-reversible trapping steps.
-By that, different physiologically relevant scenarios can be simulated for various cell types providing realistic data for mimicking the dynamic distribution of cells within the human body.
+The simulation framework presented here, CeFloPS, has been demonstrated to be capable of simulating physiologically meaningful cell pathways within the human body, which can be utilized for the development of image reconstruction algorithms as well as specific cell tracking strategies.
+CeFloPS allows to simulate not only the flow of cells through the vessel branches but also the migration of cells from the vasculature into tissues either as reversible or non-reversible trapping steps.
+In this way, different physiologically relevant scenarios can be simulated for various cell types providing viable data for mimicking the dynamic distribution of cells within the human body.
 Beyond pure cell-based simulations, even tracer studies could be simulated by CeFloPS, as shown here by the FDG example.
 Following the CeFloPS simulations, a label can be assigned to the cells, which was chosen for PET studies as a radio-label ($\beta^+$ emitter) but could be of any kind allowing also simulations for other imaging modalities, such as SPECT, OI, MRI, or ultrasound imaging.